 High degree of confidence, anomalies, consequence, likelihood, absence, and exceedingly small.

-Instead, he wanted the scientific paper to make bolder statements.
+Instead, Lakoff wanted the scientific paper to make bolder statements to confirm that yes, climate change is real.

-I can’t lie: in that part, I lost some of my faith in Lakoff as a super-partes scientist.
+I can’t lie: in that paragraph, I lost some of my faith in Lakoff as a super-partes analyst of reality.

 Little later, Lakoff shows the type of language he prefers:

 - “We cannot merely adapt to it”